harsh3100/harsh3100/README.md

 # Harsh Singh

-AI/ML Engineer specializing in Large Language Models and Generative AI.
-Currently researching multimodal systems at IIT Dhanbad.
+ I am specializing in Large Language Models and Generative AI.
+Currently researching multimodal systems.

 ## What I Work With